yunqizhang99/python-fbas/python_fbas/constellation/README.md

+# Constellation

-In this package we provide functionality related to Constellation overlays
+In this package we provide functionality related to Constellation overlays.

 Constellation is described in an upcoming FC 2025 paper.